144,000: Skoptzists

 The Christian Skoptsy sect in Russia believed that the Messiah would come when there were 144,000 Skoptsy believers, based on their reading of the Book of Revelation.

 Unification Church

-The Unification Church founded by Reverend Sun Myung Moon believes the 144,000 represents the total number of saints whom Christ must find "who can restore through indemnity the missions of all the past saints who, despite their best efforts to do God's Will, fell prey to Satan when they failed in their responsibilities.
+The Unification Church, founded by Reverend Sun Myung Moon, believes the 144,000 represents the total number of saints whom Christ must find "who can restore through indemnity the missions of all the past saints who, despite their best efforts to do God's Will, fell prey to Satan when they failed in their responsibilities.
 He must find these people during his lifetime and lay the foundation of victory over Satan's world".

 Islam

-144,000 is alleged to have been the number of Sahaba of Muhammad, though other totals have been given.
+144,000 is said to have been the number of Companions (Sahaba) of Muhammad, though other totals have been given.
 The number is also given as the total number of prophets in Islam, although this has also been reported as 124,000 or 244,000.
-The actual number of prophets or Sahaba (Companions) is not known; about 30 prophets are mentioned by name in the Qur'an.
+The actual number of prophets or Sahaba is not known; about 30 prophets are mentioned by name in the Qur'an.